 Hawwi Sari Laut is known for two things: the freshness of their seafood and their price: it’s HELLA EXPENSIVE.

 The popular items here are the crabs and the clams.
 The popular way to eat them?
-Boiled.
+Steamed.

 Hawwi Sari Laut placed a few cages filled with fresh crabs at the eatery, so you can tell their crabs are very fresh.
 You can also see fresh, clean clams prepared by order.
 They use Tegillarca Granosa clams, known also as ‘Kerang Darah’ in Indonesia.